Polska / śląskie

 Pszczyna is the capital of Pszczyna County in Silesia.
 There are 37,000 inhabitants (according to data from 1998).
-It lies in the Racibórz – Oświęcim Valley, upon the river of Pszczynka (the right-bank tributary of the Vistula).
+The town lies in the Racibórz – Oświęcim Valley, on the river of Pszczynka (the right-bank tributary of Vistula).

 Adam Marczewski /